csiro-wsn/tutedocs/Connectivity/CN.4-Shell.md

 ### **2.2 Enable USB Drivers [prj.conf]**

 To show a more structure approach to setting configs in Zephyr, in this tutorials we will explore the addition of segmented config files to the build system.
-Where eachfile represents a different subsystem.
+Where each file represents a different subsystem.
 Such an approach improves modularity for bigger projects.

 First, we will enable the USB subsystem as before,